Clean ingredients. No compromise.

 Formaldehyde releasers (DMDM hydantoin, quaternium-15)

-Known carcinogen; slow-release formaldehyde
+Known carcinogen, slow-release formaldehyde

 Shampoo, body wash